SoftUni-Internal/interactive-content/EN/01-DOM-Manipulations/03-Event-Handling.md

 # Attaching hover event

-Example using the "mouseover" type and a function declaration.
+Here is an example of using the "mouseOver" type and a function declaration.

-The code will run if we mouse over the button.
+The code will run if we **mouse hover** the button.

-The result will be a change of the background color of the button and a change of the color of the text content of the button.
+The result will be a change of the background color of the button, and a change of the color of the text content of the button

 ```js
 const button = document.getElementsByTagName('div')[0];